jlesage/docker-handbrake/README.md

   - `Mon-0-24`: Convert videos only on Monday, at any hour.
 Equivalent to `Mon`.
   - `Fri-18-24,Sat,Sun,Mon-0-6`: Convert videos from Friday 18:00 to Monday 5:59.

+Keep in mind, if a video conversion starts within an allowed time range, and the conversion lasts longer than the time range, the conversion process will continue until it's finished.

 **NOTE**: Don't forget to adjust the time zone of the container to avoid confusion.

 ## Intel Quick Sync Video